0xYumeko/brute-force/README.md

-This code appears to be a Python script that attempts to perform a brute force attack on a login page.
-Here's a breakdown of what the code does:
+<h1> perform a brute force attack on a login page.
+Here's a breakdown of what the code does: </h1>

 The code reads a list of passwords from a file named "password.txt" and stores them in a list called passod.
 It then loops through each password in the passod list.